analystuom/Tycoon-game-database-SQL/README.md

 - Spaces are recorded in the Audit Log during moves

 The diagram uses crow's foot notation to represent relationship cardinalities between entities.

-1. **token**
-   - Stores the game tokens players can choose

-2. **player**
-   - Stores information about each player including name, credit balance, token, current position, and suspension status

-3. **special**
-   - Stores information about special spaces on the board including name, description, and color

-4. **building**
-   - Stores information about purchasable buildings including name, tuition fee, price, color, shape, and owner

-5. **space**
-   - Maps spaces on the board to either buildings or special spaces

-6. **audit_log**
-   - Tracks all player moves and game state changes including round number, player ID, space ID, credit balances, and suspension status

 ### Views